How to Unblock a Shower Drain Without Chemicals

 - Chemical drain cleaners can damage pipes and the environment.

-- There are several natural methods to unblock the drain of a shower for example, baking soda or vinegar or a wire hanger or a wet/dry vacuum.
+- There are many natural methods to get rid of the blockage in a shower for example, baking soda and vinegar and a wire hanger or a dry/wet vacuum.

-- To make use of the baking soda method and vinegar: collect items, clean drain cover and debris, then pour baking soda, followed by vinegar.
-Wait 30 minutes and then flush with boiling water.
+- For the method of baking soda and vinegar: Gather ingredients, unblock the drain cover and other debris, pour baking soda in, then vinegar.
+Allow 30 minutes then flush with boiling water.

-- Wire hanger method Straighten the wire hanger leaving the other end as it was and then create a hook on the end, then insert it into the drain, and then use it to pull hair and other debris out.
+- Wire hanger method Straighten the wire hanger, leaving the other end in its original form and then create a hook on the end, insert it into the drain to fish hair and other debris out.

-- If you want to use the dry/wet vacuum method switch the vacuum to "wet" mode, cover overflow drains with tape or cloth, attach the hose, creating an air-tight seal then turn on the vacuum for three minutes.
+- If you want to use the dry/wet vacuum method Set the vacuum in "wet" mode and cover drains overflowing by a cloth or tape, attach hose creating an air-tight seal.
+Turn on the vacuum for 3 minutes.

-- To prevent future blockages, use hair strainers in your shower, and running hot water after each use and avoiding using grease to clean your drains.
+- Prevent future blockages by using hair strainers in your shower.
+You can also run hot water after every use and avoiding using grease to clean your drains.

 To start take the following steps: